sendgrid/sendgrid-php/docker/README.md

-You can use Docker to easily try out or test sendgrid-python.
+You can use Docker to easily try out or test sendgrid-php.

 <a name="Quickstart"></a>
 # Quickstart